• Skip to primary navigation

 The dressing keeps in the refrigerator for up to a week and can be used on all kinds of salads and recipes.
 I double it if I know we’re going to be eating a lot of salads in the near future.

 This recipe is simple to make and doesn’t have many ingredients.
-To make it the best it possibly can be, there are a few things to keep in mind:
+To make it as tasty as possible, there are a few things to keep in mind:

 • Fresh lemons have the best flavor in a recipe like this.
 Sure, that old lemon at the bottom of your produce drawer will still work but it won’t make the dressing as phenomenal as it can be with a fresh lemon.